 How to find and secure an internship

 An internship is a short period of work experience at a company.
-The length of the internship can vary from a few weeks, to a year (often done as a work placement), but usually they last between 1-3 months.
+The length of an internship can vary from a few weeks to a year (often done as a work placement), but usually they last 1-3 months.
 Getting an internship can give you an insight into the field of work you would like to go into and can help you to grow your skills and number of contacts in your chosen sector.
 Many internships take place in the summer, with applications opening in the autumn, but internships can take place all year round so there is no strict time frame that you must apply within.

 - Search online but also ask people you know for internships

-- Make sure you choose an internship that is moving forward your career opportunities
+- Make sure you choose an internship that is moving your career opportunities forward

 - Sell your skills to employers, rather than just seeing the internship as being for you

 - TalentPool specialises in start-up and SME internships, all of which are paid and high-quality, and can be a great opportunity to learn about a sector from a different perspective.

 - If you’re looking to gain experience at a larger company, sites like Brightnetwork, e4s and Graddiary can give you information on deadlines and application windows for a large number of internships.

 - The careers office of your university might have opportunities, some of which may even be exclusive to your institution.